chain4travel/camino-docs/docs/guides/deposits-and-bonds.md

 # Deposits & Bonds

-The Camino Network employs two concepts, known as deposits and bonds, which are securities utilized for various purposes, including deposit rewards, validator stakes, and DAO proposals.
+The Camino Network employs two concepts, known as deposits and bonds, which are securities utilized for various purposes, including deposit rewards, validator bonds, and DAO proposals.

 ## Deposits